bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

 ## ratchet

-If the backend server is reachable without traversing the load balancer, and an adversary can observe packets on the link between the load balancer and the backend, then the adversary can execute a replay flooding attack, sending the backend server duplicate copies of observed EncryptedProxyData and ClientHello.
+If the backend server is reachable without traversing the load balancer, and an adversary can observe packets on the link between the load balancer and the backend, then that adversary can execute a replay flooding attack, sending the backend server duplicate copies of observed EncryptedProxyData and ClientHello.
 This attack can waste server resources on the Diffie-Hellman operations required to process the ClientHello, resulting in denial of service.

 The "ratchet" extension reduces the impact of such an attack on the backend server by allowing the backend to reject these duplicates after decrypting the ProxyData.
 (This decryption uses only a symmetric cipher, so it is expected to be much faster than typical Diffie-Hellman operations.)
 Its upstream payload consists of a RatchetValue: